 - Save the workbook somewhere and then open the same file in Excel 2016.

 - Go to Developer Tab, click Macros in the Code group and click Run.

-You’ll find the error of control being truncated which was added in Step 6.
+You’ll find the error of control being truncated, which was added in Step 6.
 Also, the size of the window would be narrower and shorter, not like what we defined in step 9.d.
-Now, knowing the difference will help you make size compatible with Excel 2016, until the Microsoft fix this issue.
+Now, knowing the difference will help you make size compatible with Excel 2016 until Microsoft fixes this issue.